ourresearch/openalex-docs/api-entities/works/work-object/README.md

 _Boolean:_ True if we think this work is [paratext](https://en.wikipedia.org/wiki/Paratext).

-In our context, paratext is stuff that's in scholarly venue (like a journal) but is _about the venue_ rather than a scholarly work properly speaking.
+In our context, paratext is stuff that's in a scholarly venue (like a journal) but is _about the venue_ rather than a scholarly work properly speaking.
 Some examples and nonexamples:

 * **yep it's paratext**: front cover, back cover, table of contents, editorial board listing, issue information, masthead.
 * **no, not paratext**: research paper, dataset, letters to the editor, figures